mattbis/lib-log-db.dev/PROTO-API.md

 2. `ltl --cmd [options]`
 3. `ltl --config [keys=val,..N] cmd|--cmd [options]`

+### this is two things atm moment so it takes a bit of reading ..
 ##### finite control -- todo split up the easy shortcuts
 the below is confusing we have classes of config.. split the wrapper and lib
 - `force-all.path` - contain it in one place ... `/opt/ltl` - if not its Null